Open spaces to work out in Singapore

 From jogging with views of Johor to kayaking at Jurong Lake Gardens, these eight open spaces are the perfect spots for your exercise routines while you soak in a healthy dose of Vitamin D.

-- TikTok challenges to work out to
+- Open spaces to work out in Singapore

 1. Bishan-Ang Mo Kio Park